-Consistent with Vision Zero principles, this Sector Plan recommends enlarged pedestrian refuges along MD 355 to provide areas for pedestrians to wait safely, while crossing the street.
+Consistent with Vision Zero principles, this Sector Plan recommends enlarged pedestrian refuges along MD 355 to provide areas for pedestrians, bicyclists, and micromobility users to wait safely while crossing the street.
 This vision would be consistent with the urban boulevard design of the 2006 Sector Plan.
 This Sector Plan recommends:

-- Adjust the minimum right-of-way width for the Metro Neighborhoods in the Plan area to be either 127-foot or 137-foot based on the pursued MD 355 BRT option.
-Retain the minimum of 150 feet for other portions of Frederick Road in the Plan area. - Promote short block lengths and consolidate entrances along MD 355, especially in the Metro South neighborhood. - Consistent with Vision Zero principles, if future amendments to the County's Subdivision Staging Policy (SSP) recommend alternative or differing operational adequacy metrics than average intersection delay, remove the channelized right turns at Shady Grove Road and MD 355, as well as Gude Drive and MD 355.
+- Adjust the minimum right-of-way width for the Metro Neighborhoods in the Plan area to be either 127 feet or 137 feet based on the pursued MD 355 BRT option.
+Retain the minimum of 150 feet for other portions of Frederick Road in the Plan area. - Promote short block lengths and consolidate entrances along MD 355, especially in the Metro South neighborhood. - Consistent with Vision Zero principles, remove the channelized right turns at Shady Grove Road and MD 355, as well as Gude Drive and MD 355.